SeaQL/summer-of-code/2022/README.md

 The is by far the most academic oriented project.
 We already have "rudimentary" Mock testing support in SeaORM.
 If we are able to implement a basic SQL interpreter, we will be able to move some unit-testing originally requiring SQLite into pure Rust.
 Note that for the scope of this project, we absolutely do not cater the "harder" aspects of databases, for example, ACID, concurrency, storage etc. It will be a pure in-memory SQL simulator / interpreter with the only concern being correct.

-**Deliverables:** A SQL interpreter that can simulate the effects of basic CRUD SQL statments.
+**Deliverables:** A SQL interpreter that can simulate the operation of CRUD SQL statements.

 **Skills Preferred:**